Captain Action: Historical overview

-In 1967, Captain Action proved popular enough to expand the line, adding a partner, Action Boy, and an enemy, Dr. Evil, a blue skinned alien with large bug eyes and an exposed brain, wearing a modified Nehru suit and sandals.
-A line of female figures was also released called the "Super Queens Posin' Dolls", which featured Batgirl, Mera, Supergirl, and Wonder Woman figures.
-Unlike Captain Action and Action Boy, the Super Queens dolls were each individually based on a singular superheroine (instead of a base "Super Queen" doll with interchangeable outfits).
-Also, a vehicle called the "Silver Streak", a 2 ft amphibian car with missile launchers, was added, large enough for both the Captain and sidekick.
+In 1967, Captain Action proved popular enough to expand the line by adding a partner and an enemy.
+Action Boy had a similar costume to Captain Action that was red, blue and black.
+Separate uniform sets available for Action Boy were Robin, Superboy and Aqualad.
+Dr. Evil, a blue skinned alien with large bug eyes and an exposed brain, wearing a modified Nehru suit and sandals.
+Ideal did not create any villain costumes for Dr. Evil.

+A vehicle called the "Silver Streak", a 2 ft amphibian car with missile launchers, was added, large enough for both the Captain and sidekick.
 Several sets meant to be used by Captain Action in his Captain Action identity were designed for the character as well: a four foot working parachute, a jet mortar, a jet pack, a weapons arsenal, and several other secret weapons to add to the Action Cave, which the special box for the Streak could convert into.
 Both the Captain and Dr. Evil received "secret lairs", which doubled as carrying cases for the figures, but which are now quite rare.
 All of this was an attempt by Ideal to build the "Action" line and focus on Captain Action as a hero in his own right, rather than just a base figure for other heroes.

+A line of female figures was also released called the "Super Queens Posin' Dolls", which featured Batgirl, Mera, Supergirl, and Wonder Woman figures.
+Unlike Captain Action and Action Boy, the Super Queens dolls were each individually based on a singular superheroine (instead of a base "Super Queen" doll with interchangeable outfits).

 After just a couple of years, the Captain Action line declined in sales.
 As a result, Ideal Toys discontinued it in 1968.
 Though Captain Action was produced for only two and a half years, the characters and accessories have become amongst the most fondly remembered, and expensive to obtain on the collector's market, action figures of the era.